plausible/website/_posts/2021-10-20-how-we-bootstrapped-our-open-source-google-analytics-alternative-to-500k-arr.md

 We published a blog post on April 8 2020 and it got the attention of Hacker News with more than 50,000 people reading the post in the few days after being published.

+For some context, we had a total of 27,300 unique visitors in 15 months before publishing that post.
+We also got 166 new trials in the first week after the post which is more than what we got in four months in total prior to it.

 The post was titled "[Why you should stop using Google Analytics on your website](https://plausible.io/blog/remove-google-analytics)".
 You can pretty much say that one single blog post changed the traction of our startup.

-Here's the traffic to that single blog post in April 2020:
+Here's the traffic to that single blog post [in April 2020](https://plausible.io/plausible.io?page=%2Fblog%2Fremove-google-analytics&period=month&date=2020-04-25):

 ![The traffic to our stop using Google Analytics post](/uploads/one-post-traction.png)